Livioni/livioni.github.io/_pages/about.md

 I'm a post-graduate student at  [Automation School](https://ac.bit.edu.cn/), [Beijing Institute of Technology](https://english.bit.edu.cn/), and received B.Eng. degree from the [College of Information Science and Technology](https://en-cist.buct.edu.cn/main.htm), [Beijing University of Chemical Technology](https://english.buct.edu.cn/main.htm).
 As a member of the X-NS Group, I’m supervised by [A.P.
 Zhan Yufeng](https://ray-zhan.github.io/).
 My research interests include Video Analytics Systems, Multimedia Systems, and Edge Intelligence.

+I am seeking a PhD opportunity (2025 Fall) in Beijing in the fields of Computer Vision or Computer Networks or System or Multimedia or something just like that.
+I aim to contribute innovative research and advancements in these dynamic areas.

 *The people who are crazy enough to think that they can change the world are the ones who do. ——Steve Jobs*

 # 🔥 News